Ninarehm/Commonsense_bias/README.md

 python3 frequency_bias.py --infile ./../ConceptNet_regard/masked_regard_output/ --category origin
 ```
 in which category can be replaced by either of the 4 studied categories in the paper.

+# Contact
+For questions contact ninarehm at usc.edu and/or peiz at usc.edu